Security risks of cloud migration

 - Deploying applications in the public cloud provides unlimited scalability and a pay-as-you-go model.

-- Building a private cloud has a high upfront expense but provides more scalability, enhanced security and reduced operating costs.
+- Building a private cloud incurs a high upfront cost but offers greater scalability, enhanced security and lower operating costs.

 Finally, when deploying to the public cloud, choose your provider: